-The original complaint alleges that defendants made false and misleading statements and material omissions regarding the Company's business and operations and that, as a result, the price of the Company's securities was inflated during the Class Period, thereby harming investors.
+The original Complaint alleges that Defendants made false and misleading statements and material omissions regarding the Company's business and operations and that, as a result, the price of CFC's securities was inflated during the Class Period, thereby harming investors.

-Specifically, according to the complaint, during the Class Period, defendants made false and misleading statements regarding the changing quality of the Company's mortgage loan portfolio.
-As late as April of 2007, the Company stated that credit rating agency Moody's upgraded the rating of the Company's banking segment and announced that its home loans segment was also under review for possible upgrade.
-Then, on June 12, 2007, the Company boasted of its position as the number one mortgage originator in the United States.
-These reassuring announcements served to conceal the alarming growth of loan delinquencies and the increasing likelihood of impairment charges, with resulting adverse impacts on the quality of the Company's collateralized debt obligations (CDO's), earnings and profits.
+Specifically, according to the Complaint, during the Class Period, Defendants made false and misleading statements regarding the changing quality of the Company's mortgage loan portfolio.
+As late as April of 2007, CFC stated that credit rating agency Moody's upgraded the rating of the Company's banking segment and announced that its home loans segment was also under review for possible upgrade.
+Then, on June 12, 2007, CFC boasted of its position as the number one mortgage originator in the United States.
+These reassuring announcements served to conceal the alarming growth of loan delinquencies and the increasing likelihood of impairment charges, with resulting adverse impacts on the quality of the Company's collateralized debt obligations, earnings and profits.

-The complaint further alleges that on July 24, 2007, the Company finally announced the shocking news, of over $417 million in impairment charges and implementation of a $292.9 million loan loss provision.
-On the news, the price of Countrywide Financial stock tumbled 10.4%, closing at $30.50 per share.
+The Complaint further alleges that on July 24, 2007, the Company finally announced the shocking news, of over $417 million in impairment charges and implementation of a $292.9 million loan loss provision.
+On the news, the price of CFC stock tumbled 10.4%, closing at $30.50 per share.
 Following this, on August 9, 2007, within four days of reassuring statements that purported the reliability and availability of liquidity to meet short-term needs, the Company adopted a new risk disclosure, warning of short-term liquidity issues.
-As a result, on that day, the price of Countrywide Financial stock fell again, losing $1.00 or 3.4%, to close at $27.86 per share, on heavy volume of over 48.6 million shares.
+As a result, on that day, the price of CFC's stock fell again, losing $1.00 or 3.4%, to close at $27.86 per share, on heavy volume of over 48.6 million shares.

-According to a press release dated December 3, 2007, New York State Comptroller Thomas DiNapoli and New York City Comptroller William Thompson were named the lead plaintiffs in a class-action lawsuit against Countrywide Financial, the largest U.S. mortgage lender.
-The comptrollers have chosen the law firm Labaton Sucharow LLP to represent the plaintiffs.
+According to a press release dated December 3, 2007, New York State Comptroller Thomas DiNapoli and New York City Comptroller William Thompson were named the lead Plaintiffs in a class action lawsuit against CFC.
+The comptrollers have chosen the law firm Labaton Sucharow LLP to represent the Plaintiffs.

-A Second Consolidated Amended Complaint was filed January 7, 2009 addressing previous deficiencies in the complaint.
-On April 6, 2009, an order was granted dismissing the insider trading allegations against certain individual defendants whose trading plans were in order.
-However, the judge refused to dismiss the insider trading allegations against Countrywide CEO.
+A Second Consolidated Amended Complaint was filed January 7, 2009 addressing previous deficiencies in the Complaint.
+On April 6, 2009, an order was granted dismissing the insider trading allegations against certain individual Defendants whose trading plans were in order.
+However, the judge refused to dismiss the insider trading allegations against Countrywide Financial's CEO.

 On December 9, 2009, Judge Mariana R. Pfaelzer signed the Memorandum of Decision Resolving All Class Certification Issues and Related Objections.
-According to the Memorandum, the class certification motion 509 is granted in part.
-This Order certifies three subclasses.
-It declines to include several debt securities and one hybrid security. this order also resolves some evidentiary objections related to the class certification proceedings.
-KPMG's evidentiary objections to the Marotto declaration is sustained 559.
-All KPMG's other evidentiary objections are overruled 577.
+According to the Memorandum, the class certification motion 509 was granted in part.
+This Order certified three subclasses.
+It declined to include several debt securities and one hybrid security.
+This order also resolved some evidentiary objections related to the class certification proceedings.
+KPMG's evidentiary objections to the Marotto declaration was sustained 559.
+All KPMG's other evidentiary objections were overruled 577.
 All issues except damages and, to the extent necessary, '33 Act tracing, shall be determined on a class-wide basis.
-Labaton Sucharow LLP is appointed class counsel.
-State Fund is appointed class representative for the common stock subclass.
-The City Funds group is appointed class representative for the debt subclass.
-Barry Bahn is appointed class representative for the Capital Securities subclass.
-The parties shall jointly file a proposed class certification order and a proposed class notice on or before 1/5/2010.
+Labaton Sucharow LLP was appointed class Counsel.
+State Fund was appointed class representative for the common stock subclass.
+The City Funds group was appointed class representative for the debt subclass.
+Barry Bahn was appointed class representative for the Capital Securities subclass.
+The parties were instructed to jointly file a proposed class certification order and a proposed class notice on or before January 5, 2010.

-On January 25, 2010, the Court entered the Order signed by Judge Mariana R. Pfaelzer granting in part and denying in part the plaintiffs’ motion for class certification.
-Specifically, the Court appoints the State Fund as Class Representative for the Common Stock Subclass, appoints the City Funds as Class Representative for the Debt Securities Subclass, and appoints Brahn as Class Representative for the Capital Securities Subclass.
-The Court appoints the law firm of Labaton Sucharow LLP as Class Counsel.
+On January 25, 2010, the Court entered the Order signed by Judge Mariana R. Pfaelzer granting in part and denying in part the Plaintiffs’ motion for class certification.
+Specifically, the Court appointed the State Fund as Class Representative for the Common Stock Subclass, appointed the City Funds as Class Representative for the Debt Securities Subclass, and appointed Brahn as Class Representative for the Capital Securities Subclass.
+The Court appointed the law firm of Labaton Sucharow LLP as class Counsel.

-According to an article dated April 23, 2010, Countrywide Financial has reached an agreement to pay $600 million to settle the securities class action pending against the company and certain of its directors and officers… The settlement reportedly is still confidential and is also subject to the approval of several pension boards.
-The settlement agreement would include the release several top Countrywide executives, including [Countrywide’s] former CEO.
+According to an article dated April 23, 2010, CFC has reached an agreement to pay $600 million to settle the securities class action pending against the Company and certain of its directors and officers… The settlement reportedly is still confidential and is also subject to the approval of several pension boards.
+The settlement agreement would include the release several top Countrywide executives, including [Countrywide Financial’s] former CEO.
 The settlement is also subject to court approval; however, the agreement reportedly was the product of mediation before U.S. District Judge Harold Matz, and accordingly it seems unlikely that it would be set aside by the court, assuming it ultimately is approved by all parties.

 On June 29, 2010, an Amended Stipulation of Settlement was filed.
 That day, a motion for preliminary approval of the proposed settlement was filed.

 On August 2, 2010, Judge Mariana R. Pfaelzer granted the motion for preliminary approval of the settlement.
-A Fairness Hearing will be held on Monday, November 15, 2010 at 1:00 p.m. before the Honorable Mariana R. Pfaelzer in Courtroom 12 of the United States District Court for the Central District of California, 312 North Spring Street, Los Angeles, California 90012, to determine, among other things, (a) whether the proposed Settlement of the Action on the terms and conditions provided in the Settlement Agreement is fair, reasonable, and adequate and should be approved by the Court; (b) whether the proposed Plan of Allocation of the Net Settlement Fund is fair and reasonable and should be approved by the Court; (c) whether a Final Judgment and Order of Dismissal with Prejudice substantially in the form of Exhibit B to the Settlement Agreement should be entered in this Action; and (d) to consider Plaintiffs' Lead Counsel's application for a Fee and Expense Award.
+A Fairness Hearing will be held on Monday, November 15, 2010 at 1:00 p.m. before the Honorable Mariana R. Pfaelzer in the United States District Court for the Central District of California, to determine, among other things, (a) whether the proposed Settlement of the Action on the terms and conditions provided in the Settlement Agreement is fair, reasonable, and adequate and should be approved by the Court; (b) whether the proposed Plan of Allocation of the Net Settlement Fund is fair and reasonable and should be approved by the Court; (c) whether a Final Judgment and Order of Dismissal with Prejudice substantially in the form of Exhibit B to the Settlement Agreement should be entered in this Action; and (d) to consider Plaintiffs' lead Counsel's application for a Fee and Expense Award.

 On January 4, 2011, an Amended Stipulation of Settlement was filed.
 The settlement was preliminarily approved on January 7, 2011.
-The Fairness Hearing was set for February 25, 2011, at 1:00 PM before Judge Mariana R. Pfaelzer.
+The Fairness Hearing was set for February 25, 2011 before Judge Mariana R. Pfaelzer.

 A Notice of Appeal was filed on March 4, 2011, in objection to the settlement.